shobhitsharma/embedo/README.md

 ### Advance Options

-Since facebook and googlemaps require `appId` and `api_key` attributes to make enable oEmbed, they can be passed along as:
+Since facebook and googlemaps require `appId` and `api_key` attributes for authorization, they can be passed along as:

 ```js
 // Custom options for Facebook and Google Maps